Mermade/openapi_optimise/README.md

 * Using tabs for indenting the output if serialised by the included utilities
 * Using UTF8 encoding for the output if serialised by the included utilities

-Not enabled by default are
+## Not enabled by default are

+* Compression of different representations of functionally equivalent empty schemas
-* Optional expansion of all $ref's prior to
+* Optional expansion of all *local* $ref's prior to
 * Automatic creation of $ref's for repeated model elements

-As these currently consume excessive memory
+As these currently consume excessive memory or have not been sufficiently tested

-These optimisations may be most useful when the OpenApi specification has been converted from another format or automatically generated.
-Savings of 25% *even after gzip compression* are easily possible.
+## TODO

+* Removal of object types where an enum only has one value and no format etc is specified

-Included command-line tools:
+## Included command-line tools:

 * `openapi_optimise` applies all default optimisations
 * `shrink` applies the currently non-default optimisations